CoryDCruz/astro-potd-search-app/README.md

 # Getting Started

 # Future Enhancements

- - Create a side drawer where users can select specific categories and be displayed the most recent Astro
+ - add a header with links to social and email address.
+ - add back to top link in footer.
+ - hide API key
+ - add a more styled way to look through the photos
  - Allow users to see a full size version of the photo.